 Kyra White, head of brand activation, Benefit Cosmetics

 One activation that stood out, and I attended was the Aperol Big Spritz event in Shoreditch.
 Everything was well thought out, fun and memorable.
-Whilst the drink and the bar was the main focus, elements such as the row boats on the orange river made it interactive and more than just a pop up to have a drink at.
+Whilst the drink and the bar was the main focus, elements such as the rowboats on the orange river made it interactive and more than just a pop up to have a drink at.

-The swinging seats, pizzas and branded giveaways provided lots of instagram moments but I didn’t find myself glued to my phone, posting pics which was refreshing as I was enjoying the moment.
-Although it was a branded event it didn’t feel like I was being sold to which I think breaks with the traditional behaviours of many alcohol brands.
+The swinging seats, pizzas and branded giveaways provided lots of Instagram moments but I didn’t find myself glued to my phone, posting pics which was refreshing as I was enjoying the moment.
+Although it was a branded event it didn’t feel like I was being sold to which I think breaks with the traditional behaviors of many alcohol brands.
 I noticed a tonne of outside advertising in the weeks following the event which was perfectly timed as it’s made the event stick with me.

 Victoria Archbold, director of events and sponsorship, Hearst Live, Hearst Magazines UK

 We are seeing a continuing trend towards less traditional fashion catwalk based shows and more immersive, experiential experiences putting the attendee at the heart of it.
 This year London Fashion Week successfully managed to turn even the most established fashionistas into small children.
-From playing in Stella McCartneys ball pit, to shopping fake groceries in Rixo’s store and Anya Hindmarsh’s who presented the opportunity to have an afternoon nap on her chubby cloud with a special acknowledgment for convincing key fashion names to don giant ‘baby grow’ like boiler suits– especially when it involved covering up their specially curated outfits).
+From playing in Stella McCartney's ball pit, to shopping fake groceries in Rixo’s store and Anya Hindmarsh’s who presented the opportunity to have an afternoon nap on her chubby cloud with a special acknowledgment for convincing key fashion names to don giant ‘baby grow’ like boiler suits– especially when it came to covering up their specially curated outfits).

 Michael Geitzen, group managing director, Identity